tsawler/signer/readme.md

 	// You can also check for expiry.
 Here, the signed url expires after 30 minutes. expired := sign.Expired(signed, 30)
 	fmt.Println("Expired:", expired)

+	// You can also check for expiry in seconds.
+Here, the signed url expires after 30 seconds. expired = sign.ExpiredSeconds(signed, 30)
+	fmt.Println("Expired:", expired)
 }
 ```